Aliona83/project_j/TESTING.md

 3. Pagination Breaking Functionality of Sort By, Search, and Categories:

 Issue: Pagination is interfering with the sorting, searching, and filtering functionality.
-Resolution: Was changin sort by search and categories view logical that the sorting, searching, and filtering parameters are maintained across paginated pages.
+Resolution: Changed sort by, search and categories view logical that the sorting, searching, and filtering parameters are maintained across paginated pages.

 4. 404 Page Not Working as Expected:

 Issue: The 404 page doesn't seem to be functioning correctly.
 Resolution: Should remove 500 error after that 404 error start show up.

-5.Mobile Responsiveness Issues:
+5. Mobile Responsiveness Issues

 Issue: The website doesn't display properly on mobile devices, leading to a poor mobile user experience.
 Resolution: Implement responsive web design to ensure that  website adapts to different screen sizes and devices.
 Test the website on various mobile devices and browsers to identify and fix layout and usability issues.